Taboua/2023-GP1-15/README.md

 - Maps Integration: Google Maps API and Leaflet.js for interactive mapping.

-## Launching Instructions
+## Launching Instructions for Taboua mobile app
 To get started with Taboua:
 1. Clone this repository to your local machine.
+2. Using Flutter install the necessary dependencies for the mobile applications:
+  -Install Dependencies: flutter pub get
+  -Open iOS Simulator
+  -Run the App: flutter run

+## Launching Instructions for Taboua web app
+To get started with Taboua:
+1. Clone this repository to your local machine.
-2. for web, use Vite to install the necessary dependencies for the web applications.
+2. Using Vite install the necessary dependencies for the web applications:
+  -npm install
+  -npm run dev